natvincent/RobotChallenge/README.md

 cd RobotChallenge
 dotnet build
 ```
-To run the unit tests:
+To run the unit (and integration) tests:
 ```
 dotnet test
 ```